sechkarev/EbayKTestAssignment/README.md

 ## Final Remarks

-* You have 4 hours to complete the challenge.
+* You have 1 week to complete the challenge.
-* If you can’t manage to finish all the details during the given time, no worries!
-What’s important is how you approach the challenge.
+* It is expected to provide a solution with a good architectural structure and preferably with some tests.
 * Please fill out the rest of this README file that explains your approach.
 * Once you’re done with the challenge, please zip the project folder, upload it to Google Drive and send us the publicly available link to the zip file on Google Drive.